sohankshirsagar/lsproxy/README.md

 ## <a name="getting-started">Getting started</a>
 The easiest way to get started is to run it yourself!
 We keep the latest version up to date on docker hub, and we have a python SDK available via `pip`.
-If you need additional inspiration for how this can be helpful to you, check out the [Examples](#examples) section.
+If you need additional inspiration for how this can be helpful to you, check out the [Tutorial](#tutorial) section.

 ### Install the sdk